SSBUTrainingGrounds/Tabuu-3.0/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!-- Thanks for taking the time to fill out a feature request.
-For real-time support, join our discord: https://discord.gg/ssbutg, or send a DM to Phxenix#1104.  -->
+For real-time support, join our discord: https://discord.gg/ssbutg, or send a DM to Phxenix.  -->

 **Description**:
 A clear and concise description of what the feature would be.